-V. Thou Shall Understand the When of Pinning
+V. Thou Shalt Understand the WHEN of Pinning

-Pinterest is no different, and has definite high and low activity points throughout the day.
+Pinterest is no different.
+It definitely has high and low activity points throughout the day.
 The goal is to pin at the least competitive and most effective time.

 Engage your customers.
 Respond to comments, feature their boards, run contests – the possibilities are endless.

-As far as contests go, reach beyond the typical “Pin It to Win It”.
+As far as contests go, reach beyond the typical “Pin It to Win It.”
 Harness the creative power of your Pinterest followers.
 Engage them by asking for their opinions on the next marketing strategy, comments on the new office designs or votes on the trends they most want to see in your next collection.
-Choose the winners by awarding points based on likes, comment and re-pins.
+Choose the winners by awarding points based on likes, comments and re-pins.

 One final way to engage your customer base: add the “Pin It” button to your product pages.
-Etsy includes the “Pin It” button on all listing pages, alongside the usual “Tweet” and “Like” buttons, allowing their 55 thousand followers to actively participate in the content distributed on Pinterest.
+Etsy includes the “Pin It” button on all listing pages, alongside the usual “Tweet” and “Like” buttons, allowing their 950K followers to actively participate in content distribution.

 VII.
 Thou Shall Understand the SEO Benefit

-Yes, it helps diversify your backlink portfolio; provides a profile link back to the site; increases traffic referrals, and it’s a route to take creative content viral.
-However, my opinion is that the SEO benefit is not in the link or traffic, but in the community.
+Yes, it helps diversify your backlink portfolio and increases the traffic referrals to your site.
+Yes, it can help make your creative content go viral.
+But, the real SEO benefit is not in the link or traffic, but in the community.

 In March 2012, Pinterest went from dofollow links to nofollow links – shifting the focus for SEOs from link acquisition to community creation.
 Like any other social network, the more engagement with your brand, the more time people will spend on your site.
 That can have indirect value on rankings, but very definite impact on your bottom line.

 Furthermore, Pinterest is a visual representation of your brand.
-It allows you to gain followers that are interested in the brand.
-This is an opportunity to build connections for link building, and focus on building an interested audience.
-Pinterest isn’t the place to build links; it is the place to find opportunities to get links from other Pinterest users.
+It connects you to people that are interested in the brand.
+This is an opportunity to build connections for link building and focus on creating an interested audience.
+Pinterest isn’t the place to build links.
+It is the place to find opportunities to get links from other Pinterest users.

 As I mentioned previously, Pinterest is a tool.
 As it is such, let’s use it constructively.

-Here are some ways to effectively use Pinterest:
+Here are some effective ways to use Pinterest:

-- Optimize your boards according to Commandment number Three.
+- Optimize your boards according to the Third Commandment of Pinterest.